brentley/ecsworkshop/content/capacity_providers/tabs/ec2.md

 ### Enable Cluster Auto Scaling

 As we did in the previous section, we are going to once again create a capacity provider.
-This time; however, it will be a capacity provider to enable managed cluster auto scaling.
+This time; however, it will be a capacity provider backed by EC2 and we'll enable managed cluster auto scaling.
 Let's do that now.

 ```bash
 # Get the required cluster values needed when creating the capacity provider